-IWhen transporting on a vehicle or trailer, the machine has to be secured.
-Tie the machine down firmly by using the front eye bolts (Fig. 2/1) and the rear chassis (Fig. 2/2) as tie-down points.
+In case of transport on a vehicle or trailer, the machine has to be protected against rolling off.
+Tie the machine down firmly by lashing it to the front with the eye bolts (Fig. 2/1) and to the rear with the chassis (Fig. 2/2) .